 What are Google’s new link attributes?

-Rel=”nofollow” Is meant to be used in cases where you want to link to a page but don’t want to indicate any endorsement including passing the ranking credit to another page.
+Rel=” nofollow” Is meant to be used in cases where you want to link to a page but don’t want to indicate any endorsement, including passing the ranking credit to another page.

-Back in 2005, when nofollow was first introduced, Google would not count any link with the nofollow tag as a signal for use within the search algorithms.
+In 2005, when nofollow was first introduced, Google would not count any link with the nofollow tag as a signal for use within the search algorithms.
 This is not the case today.

 FAQ Regarding the Changes to Link Attributes